 Downtown is surprisingly green for an inner-city sphere.
 There are a number of park areas that are designed for the community to enjoy.
 Right here in the heart of the city is Centennial Olympic Park.
 It is rare to find such an impressive Olympic Park within a central business district, but the Olympic legacy of 1996 lives on strong in the heart of Downtown.

-There are a great number of must-visit museums in Downtown Atlanta, namely the Center for Civil and Human Rights.
+There are a great number of what I consider must-visit museums in Downtown Atlanta, namely the Center for Civil and Human Rights.
 Atlanta played a prominent role in the Civil Rights Movement of the 1940’s through to the 1960’s.

 Good For: Active Travelers, Business Travelers, Big Budget Travelers, Budding Historians, City Slickers, Culture Vultures, Sports Lovers, Whistle-Stop Travelers

-Neighborhood Highlights: Center for Civil and Human Rights, Centennial Olympic Park, Georgia World Congress Center, Georgia International Plaza, CNN Studio Tours, SkyView Atlanta Georgia, World of Coca-Cola, Agatha’s A Taste of Mystery, Apex Museum
+Neighborhood Highlights I suggest: Center for Civil and Human Rights, Centennial Olympic Park, Georgia World Congress Center, Georgia International Plaza, CNN Studio Tours, SkyView Atlanta Georgia, World of Coca-Cola, Agatha’s A Taste of Mystery, Apex Museum

 - Sheraton Atlanta Hotel – Sheraton Atlanta can be found in the heart of Downtown.
 Boasting an incredible array of facilities, guests have every need catered for.
 Guests can make use of the free WiFi, the hot tub, and the fitness center that is open 24-hours a day.
 Coffee making facilities are in all rooms.